View William Ross's Obituary on RecordOnline.com and share memories

 William was an active bowler for over 40 years in the leagues at Tarsio Lanes in Newburgh and Bowling Time in New Windsor, NY.
 He was a hardworking man, devoted to his family.
 He will be greatly missed by many.

-A loving Husband, Father, Grandfather and Pop, William is survived by his son, William H. Ross and his fiancée, Rebecca Lang of Westtown, NY; her daughters, Bobbi Jo Mann (Jacob K.) of Middletown, NY, Billie Jo Ross of New Hampton, NY and Betty Jo Mann (Richard D.) of Rock Hill, NY; 19 grandchildren; 4 great-grandchildren; his brother: Robert Ross (Isabelle) Ross; his sisters: Maryann (Patrick) McCarthy, Sheila, Sharon and Linda Ross.
-He was predeceased by his sister: JoAnne Barnes; and many nieces and nephews.
+A loving Husband, Father, Grandfather and Pop, William is survived by his son: William H. Ross and his fiancée, Rebecca Lang of Westtown, NY; his daughters: Bobbi Jo Mann (Jacob K.) of Middletown, NY, Billie Jo Ross of New Hampton, NY and Betty Jo Mann (Richard D.) of Rock Hill, NY; 19 grandchildren; 4 great-grandchildren; his brother: Robert (Isabelle) Ross; his sisters: Maryann (Patrick) McCarthy, Sheila, Sharon and Linda Ross; and many nieces and nephews.
+In addition to his wife, William was predeceased by his sister: JoAnne Barnes.

 Visitation will be held from 2 to 6 p.m. on Tuesday, December 31st at Quigley-Sullivan Funeral Home, Inc., 337 Hudson Street, Cornwall-On-Hudson, NY.
 Cremation will take place at Cedar Hill Crematory, Middle Hope, NY.